mauritss/getting-and-cleaning-data/CodeBook.md

 Notes:
 ======
-- Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

 For more information about this dataset contact: activityrecognition@smartlab.ws